Book Reviews - 2024

 The Art of Gathering by Prya Parker, Nonfiction, 2020

-I picked this book because it showed up on a couple of my email book lists with great reviews.
-I learned so much from this specialist about clear purpose, how to start and close a gathering, the responsibilities of a host and so much more.
-I will be more committed to these critical components in the future as I lead Bible Studies and dinner guests.
+I learned so much from this specialist about how to start and close a gathering, the responsibilities of a host and so much more.
 Prya Parker is a sought-after organizer of large company gatherings as well as celebratory gatherings.
 Her stories are fascinating and her principles eye-opening.
-If you gather people in any way, it’s worth a look.

 Tom Lake by Ann Patchett, Fiction, 2023

-Ann Patchett’s characters are bits and pieces of people we have known and come to life in times we know about but didn’t necessarily live in.
-Such is the case with main character, Lara, who plays the part of Emily in My Town as if it were written for her and opened the door to a successful acting career.
-A tennis accident sidelined her, and another successful “Emily” emerged.
-But life was not over for Lara.
-She married gentle and solid Joe who had inherited his family’s cherry orchard.
-When Lara decides to tell her daughters her “other” life story, something comes together for Lara.
-It is the understanding of home and family that brings all the stability and identity she ever needed.
+Lara is headed for a successful acting career when a tennis accident sidelines her and moves Lara in other directions.
+She married gentle Joe who had inherited his family’s cherry orchard.
+When Lara decides to tell her daughters her “other” life story, something comes together for Lara about home and family that brings all the stability and identity she ever needed.

 The Uncharted Flight of Olivia West by Sara Ackerman, Historical Fiction, 2024